ZygimantasLiutkus/OOP-project/README.md

 Before starting the server, make sure that you have a *.json* file that contains every activity that yow want to have featured inside the questions.
 In order for the file to be read by the computer, create a file called *Activities.json* and place it in  **server > src > main > resources**.
-You can use a pre-made list that was used by the developers when creating the game (accessing this *WeTransfer* link - https://we.tl/t-98tPWJDLZe) or create your own one.
+You can use a pre-made list that was used by the developers when creating the game (accessing this *Google Drive* link - https://drive.google.com/file/d/1D6_m38rXbag36BSluRgsEMZvfCHo304d/view?usp=sharing) or create your own one.
 The list must look something like this:

 ![img_1.png](img_1.png)